Skip to main navigation

 Direct Debits must be set up at least 5 days before the next payment is due.
 If you set up a new Direct Debit less than 5 days before the next payment is due, you will need to pay by card.

 Our Direct Debits are handled by GoCardless.
-GoCardless is an ISO certified secure solution, authorised by the Financial Conduct Authority (FCA).
+GoCardless is an ISO certified secure payment solution, authorised by the Financial Conduct Authority (FCA).
 Visit GoCardless's website for more information.

 If you are unable to pay through your online account, or by Direct Debit, it is really important that you contact us before the payment is due, we will then work with you to explore whether we can help you make payment via an alternative method.
 We are unable to take payment over the phone.